 Learn more about Tim Wynne-Jones.

 In children’s-YA writing, maintaining an active publishing career is arguably an even bigger challenge than breaking into the field.

 Reflecting on your personal journey (creatively, career-wise, and your writer’s heart), what bumps did you encounter and how have you managed to defy the odds to achieve continued success?

-Continue Reading Survivors: Tim Wynne-Jones on Thriving as a Long-Time, Actively Publishing Children’s-YA Author »
+Continue Reading Career Achievers: Tim Wynne-Jones on Thriving as a Long-Time, Actively Publishing Children’s-YA Author »

 By Cate Berry